nidhi919/Music-Genre-Classification/README.md

-# Music-Genre-Classification
-Miniproject for Machine Intelligence: UE20CS302
+# Music Genre Classification using LSTM